XcalableMP/manual/en/bcast.rst

 .. image:: ../img/bcast/bcast.png

-In the below example, starting from the last node of node set p by the from clause.
+In the below example, starting from the last node of the node set p by the from clause.

 * XMP/C program